aronfarber/aronfarber.github.io/content/projects/keyboard.md

 next; learn [zmk](https://zmk.dev/) and build a fully wireless split-ergo keyboard fit with an onboard battery.

-[^1]: this section contains wording that could be construed as medical advice, so it's worth noting that i am not a lisenced medical professional. although i've done ample personal research about ergonomics, the contents of this section should not be taken as inalienable fact.
+[^1]: this section contains wording that could be construed as medical advice, so it's worth noting that i am by no means a medical expert. although i've done  personal research about ergonomics, the contents of this section should not be taken as fact.